-The work of Duncan Dyason with the street children of Guatemala goes back to 1992 when he moved out to live in Guatemala City with his wife Jenni and baby daughter Katelyn after wathcing a BBC Everyman documentary called "They Shoot Children Don´t They?".
+The work of Duncan Dyason with the street children of Guatemala goes back to 1992 when he moved out to live in Guatemala City with his wife Jenni and baby daughter Katelyn after watching a BBC Everyman documentary called "They Shoot Children Don´t They?".

-Duncan founded a charity to support his work on the streets called The Toybox Charity but in 2001 Duncan was asked to leave the Toybox Charity and so he founded Street Kids Direct to continue to help reach out to the children of Guatemala City.
+Duncan founded a charity to support his work on the streets called The Toybox Charity and in 2001 he left and founded Street Kids Direct to continue to help reach out to the children of Guatemala City.

 The photo above shows Duncan during his first week in Guatemala working in 'El Hoyo', the then notorious part of Guatemala City where many street children had been killed.
 Those first few months of Duncan's work on the streets in the early 90s was fraught with danger, threats and illness.
 Furthermore, Guatemala was still in the midst of a civil war and the abuse, torture and killing of street children was a very worrying development as highlighted at many international summits.